-2024 - 2025 Spending rationale:
+2025 - 2026 Spending rationale:

 Main barriers to educational achievement In school: Participation in extra-curricular activities External: Attendance Experiences out-of-school Desired outcomes Attainment and progress outcomes that are above or at least commensurate with those of children not eligible for Pupil Premium funding nationally.
 Planned expenditure Classroom pedagogy: Continued deployment of Teaching Assistants - we have used this approach to successfully raise attainment outcomes.
 Targeted support: Continued relationship and family support - we aim to further develop children's emotional wellbeing.

 Other approaches: Continued funding of places in school clubs, trips and extra-curricular activities - disadvantaged children often lose out on these experiences and we wish to provide a broad, balanced curriculum.
 Incentives to promote improved attendance.
-How we will measure the impact of the Pupil Premium Measure outcomes - year group summative assessments; KS2 SATs; Y1 Phonics Screening Check; Early Years outcomes (Good Level of Development) Pupil and parent questionnaires Response from teachers and support staff
+How we will Measure outcomes - year group summative assessments; KS2 SATs; Y1 Phonics Screening Check; Early measure the impact Years outcomes (Good Level of Development) of the Pupil Pupil and parent questionnaires Premium Response from teachers and support staff